gvwilson/thirdbit/_posts/2013/2013-04-07-announcing-wise-bootcamp.md

     results more; I don't mind revisiting and revising old work; collaborators and potential employers are more impressed; and I'm happier.
   </p>
-  <cite>&mdash; Josie Hughes develops models of mountain pine beetles and other outbreaking forest insects</cite>
+  <cite>– Josie Hughes develops models of mountain pine beetles and other outbreaking forest insects</cite>
 </blockquote>